wp-plugins/wordpress-tooltips/readme.txt

 5. Tooltips Edit/Delete/Update Panel In Back End

 == Changelog ==
+= Version 3.4.1 =
+Add new setting option in setting option page. you can select Enable/Disable Tooltips for post tags in your setting option.
+Tweak tooltip in admin area

 = Version 3.3.9 =
 Add new setting option in setting option page. you can select Enable/Disable Tooltips For Post Excerpt in your setting option, this is helpful in some advance themes.